From synaptic interactions to collective dynamics in random neuronal networks models: critical role of eigenvectors and transient behavior: Theory of Free Random Variables

 \subsection{Example: Ginibre-Girko ensemble}

-We conclude this section with an example of the above construction by considering the so called Ginibre-Girko matrix $X$, the entries of which are independently taken from the real/complex Gaussian distribution with zero mean and $1/N$ variance.
-According to (\ref{HLspectrum}), we need the S-transform for $X^{\dagger}X$.
-This matrix belongs to the Wishart ensemble~\cite{WISHART}.
-Its $S$-transform reads $S_{X^{\dagger} X}(z)=\frac{1}{1+z}$ (see Appendix A).
-This completes the calculation, since now replacing $z \rightarrow F(r)-1$ and using (\ref{HLspectrum}) we get \be F(r)=r^2 \ee The spectrum is therefore uniform, $\rho(r)=\frac{1}{2\pi r} \frac{dF(r)}{dr}=\frac{1}{\pi}$, on the unit disc ($F(r_{in})=0$, $F(r_{out})=1$), reproducing Ginibre-Girko result.
-The eigenvector correlator comes from (\ref{HLeigenvector}), $O(r)=\frac{1}{\pi}(1-r^2)$, in agreement with~\cite{CHALMEH}, where it was calculated using much more laborious techniques.
+We conclude this section with an example of the above construction by considering the so called Ginibre-Girko matrix $G$, the entries of which are independently taken from the real/complex Gaussian distribution with zero mean and $1/N$ variance.
+Such a case was already considered in the model of randomly connected neural networks by \citet{SOMPOLINSKY}.

+According to Eq~(\ref{HLspectrum}), we need the S-transform for $G^{\dagger}G$.
+This matrix belongs to the Wishart ensemble~\citep{WISHART,WISHART2}.
+Its $S$-transform reads $S_{G^{\dagger} G}(z)=\frac{1}{1+z}$ (see Appendix~A).
+This completes the calculation, since now replacing $z \rightarrow F(r)-1$ and using Eq~(\ref{HLspectrum}) we get \be F(r)=r^2. \ee The spectrum is therefore uniform, $\rho(r)=\frac{1}{2\pi r} \frac{dF(r)}{dr}=\frac{1}{\pi}$, on the unit disc ($F(r_{in})=0$, $F(r_{out})=1$), reproducing the Ginibre-Girko result.
+The eigenvector correlator comes from Eq~(\ref{HLeigenvector}), $O(r)=\frac{1}{\pi}(1-r^2)$, in agreement with~\citet{CHALMEH}, where it was calculated using much more laborious techniques.
 In the next section, we show that the same computational simplicity is preserved when considering the ensembles taking into account physiological restrictions imposed on the neural networks models.